mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

    cd ~
    nautilus .

-will open the current logged-in user's home folder in :program:`nautilus`.
+will open the currently logged-in user's home folder in :program:`nautilus`.